 Lighting used for aircraft painting.

-C405.5.1.1 Screw lamp holders.
-The wattage shall be the maximum labeled wattage of the luminaire.

-C405.5.1.2 Low-voltage lighting.
-The wattage shall be the specified wattage of the transformer supplying the system.

-C405.5.1.3 Other luminaires.
-The wattage of all other lighting equipment shall be the wattage of the lighting equipment verified through data furnished by the manufacturer or other approved sources.

-C405.5.1.4 Line-voltage lighting track and plug-in busway.
-The wattage shall be:

-The specified wattage of the luminaires included in the system with a minimum of 50 W/lin ft.
-(162 W/lin. m);

-The wattage limit of the system's circuit breaker; or

-The wattage limit of other permanent current limiting device(s) on the system.

-C405..2 Interior lighting power.
-The total interior lighting power allowance (watts) is determined according to Table C405..2(1) using the Building Area Method, or Table C405..2(2) using the Space-by-Space Method, for all areas of the building covered in this permit.
-For the Building Area Method, the interior lighting power allowance is the floor area for each building area type listed in Table C405..2(1) times the value from Table C405..2(1) for that area.
-For the purposes of this method, an "area" shall be defined as all contiguous spaces that accommodate or are associated with a single building area type as listed in Table C405..2(1).
+C405.4.2 Interior lighting power.
+The total interior lighting power allowance (watts) is determined according to Table C405.4.2(1) using the Building Area Method, or Table C405.4.2(2) using the Space-by-Space Method, for all areas of the building covered in this permit.

+C405.4.2.1 Building Area Method.
+For the Building Area Method, the interior lighting power allowance is the floor area for each building area type listed in Table C405.4.2(1) times the value from Table C405.4.2(1) for that area.
+For the purposes of this method, an "area" shall be defined as all contiguous spaces that accommodate or are associated with a single building area type as listed in Table C405.4.2(1).
 Where this method is used to calculate the total interior lighting power for an entire building, each building area type shall be treated as a separate area.

-For the Space-by-Space Method, the interior lighting power allowance is determined by multiplying the floor area of each space times the value for the space type in Table C405..2(2) that most closely represents the proposed use of the space, and then summing the lighting power allowances for all spaces.
+C405.4.2.2 Space-by-Space Method.
+For the Space-by-Space Method, the interior lighting power allowance is determined by multiplying the floor area of each space times the value for the space type in Table C405.4.2(2) that most closely represents the proposed use of the space, and then summing the lighting power allowances for all spaces.
 Tradeoffs among spaces are permitted.

+C405.4.2.2.1 Additional interior lighting power.
+Where using the Space-by-Space Method, an increase in the interior lighting power allowance is permitted for specific lighting functions.
+Additional power shall be permitted only where the specified lighting is installed and automatically controlled separately from the general lighting, to be turned off during nonbusiness hours.
+This additional power shall be used only for the specified luminaires and shall not be used for any other purpose.
+An increase in the interior lighting power allowance is permitted in the following cases:

+1. For lighting equipment to be installed in sales areas specifically to highlight merchandise, the additional lighting power shall be determined in accordance with Equation 4-10.

+Additional Interior Lighting Power Allowance = 500 watts + (Retail Area 1 × 0.6 W/ft2) + (Retail Area 2 × 0.6 W/ft2) + (Retail Area 3 × 1.4 W/ft2) + (Retail Area 4 × 2.5 W/ft2).

+(Equation 4-10)

+Where:

+Retail Area 1 = The floor area for all products not listed in Retail Area 2, 3 or 4.

+Retail Area 2 = The floor area used for the sale of vehicles, sporting goods and small electronics.

+Retail Area 3 = The floor area used for the sale of furniture, clothing, cosmetics and artwork.

+Retail Area 4 = The floor area used for the sale of jewelry, crystal and china.

+Exception: Other merchandise categories are permitted to be included in Retail Areas 2 through 4, provided that justification documenting the need for additional lighting power based on visual inspection, contrast, or other critical display is approved by the code official.

+2. For spaces in which lighting is specified to be installed in addition to the general lighting for the purpose of decorative appearance or for highlighting art or exhibits, provided that the additional lighting power shall be not more than 1.0 w/ft2 of such spaces.

-TABLE C405..2(1)
+TABLE C405.4.2(1)